Welcome to the BSBI Distribution Database

 From the tabular record list you can display the full details uploaded for a record, by clicking on the icon in the left-most column.
 If you are logged in then alternatively you can view an editable view of the record by clicking ''.

-Having retreived a set of search results, you can export the result set in various formats (currently only comma-separated, but more options will be added soon) or view the results as a map using the map tab (from here results can also be exported in a format suitable for import into DMAP)
+Having retrieved a set of search results, you can export the result set in various formats (currently only comma-separated, but more options will be added soon) or view the results as a map using the map tab (from here results can also be exported in a format suitable for import into DMAP)

-It's strongly recommended that you register as a user of the website.
+It's strongly recommended that you register as a user of the web-site.
 This gives allows the system to retain a list of your recent searches, which you can quickly retrieve.
 As a registered user you can edit records, making changes to your own private view of the database.
 To register or login please use the links at the top right of the page.

 Some searches can be quite slow.
-When trying to retreive results from complex queries it can be useful to view the search history page, which shows a list of your past and currently running queries.
-From this page cached results from your queries can quickly be retreived once the search has completed, consequently you do not need to wait for a particular search to finish before starting another one, or going to a different web page (provided you have logged in so that your search history is connected with your username, you could start a search, shut down your computer and come back later to view the results.
+When trying to retrieve results from complex queries it can be useful to view the search history page, which shows a list of your past and currently running queries.
+From this page cached results from your queries can quickly be retrieved once the search has completed, consequently you do not need to wait for a particular search to finish before starting another one, or going to a different web page (provided you have logged in so that your search history is connected with your username, you could start a search, shut down your computer and come back later to view the results.

 The following examples are intended to show some of possible types of search that are possible.